-Students entering the MUD program who lack certain design knowledge or skills may be required to take the program’s Design Bootcamp before the start of the Fall semester, as determined by the program’s admissions review committee.
+Students entering the MUD program who lack certain design knowledge or skills may be required to take the program’s Design Skills Workshop before the start of the Fall semester, as determined by the program’s admissions review committee.

 Urban Design Studio I

 City Design Fundamentals